orthanc-mirrors/orthanc-book/Sphinx/source/faq/orthanc-storage.rst

 --------------

 **By default** (i.e. if no database plugin such as :ref:`PostgreSQL
-<postgresql>` is used), Orthanc stores all the DICOM files it receives
+<postgresql>` or :ref:`MySQL <mysql>` is used), Orthanc stores all the
-in a folder called ``OrthancStorage`` on the filesystem.
+DICOM files it receives in a folder called ``OrthancStorage`` on the filesystem.
 Orthanc also associates each incoming DICOM file with a JSON file that summarizes all its DICOM tags, which speeds up subsequent processing by avoiding a costly DICOM parsing.

 More generally, the ``OrthancStorage`` folder contains a set of so-called **attachments**, that may correspond to either a DICOM file,